 Online publication in Molecular and Cellular Pediatrics gives you the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example, to PubMed, to sequence and other databases, and to other articles).

 Articles published in Molecular and Cellular Pediatrics are included in article alerts and regular email updates.

 In addition, articles published in Molecular and Cellular Pediatrics may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Molecular and Cellular Pediatrics.

 Authors of articles published in Molecular and Cellular Pediatrics retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the copyright and license agreement).

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Molecular and Cellular Pediatrics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Molecular and Cellular Pediatrics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Molecular and Cellular Pediatrics you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Molecular and Cellular Pediatrics you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, SpringerOpen can accommodate non-standard copyright lines.
 Please contact us if further information is needed.